Demiez/jsnad/12_working_with_streams/README.md

 The `Duplex` stream constructor's prototype inherits from the `Readable` constructor but it also mixes in functionality from the `Writable` constructor.
 A TCP network socket is a great example of a Duplex stream.
 With a `Duplex` stream, both `read()` and `write()` methods are implemented but there doesn't have to be a causal relationship between them.<br>

+The `Transform` constructor inherits from the `Duplex` constructor.
+Transform streams are duplex streams that have an additional constraint applied to enforce a causal relationship between the read and write interfaces.
+A good example is compression like zlib (`const { createGzip } = require('zlib')`). <br>